swcarpentry/DEPRECATED-bc/lessons/misc-r/full-R-bootcamp/data-manipulation/exercise.md

 Write code that does the following:

+Create a list of length two containing "species1.csv" and "species2.csv".
+Now write a `lapply` function to read both csv files using write.csv into a list.

+__Advanced version__
 * Reads all file names in your working directory with a `.csv` extension.
 * Treating that as a list, run the `read.csv` function on each item so you get a list of size 2 that contains all the data.